 Authorized Agents

-If you are submitting a request on behalf of a California resident, please submit the request through one of the designated methods discussed above.
-After submitting the request, we will require additional information to verify your authority to act on behalf of the California resident.
+An authorized agent submitting a request on behalf of a California resident, must submit the request through one of the designated methods discussed above.
+After submitting the request, we will require additional information to verify the authority to act on behalf of the California resident.

 ACCESSIBILITY